 Grateful for the BusApril 7, 2021

-I just read Talking to Strangers by Malcom Gladwell and I have to say I was enamored by the storytelling.
+I just read Talking to Strangers by Malcom Gladwell and I have to say the storytelling enamored me.
 There were so many good stories that walked me through the serious issues of trust and learning to deal with people on a grand scheme that I identified with deeply.
 I appreciated the honesty of the book, the openness of what it means to open up to someone else, and of our inability to really know what’s going on in someone else’s head.

 Personally, I am someone who defaults to trust and consider myself honest and open.
 I understand that most people are inherently good and are trying to do their best.
 This book was a reminder that not everyone is like that, BUT that defaulting to trust is the only way to have a functioning society.

 My disappointment with this book was I didn’t feel like there was a conclusion on how to solve the problem.
-It presents the difficulty of defaulting to trust – you’ll probably get deceived by someone who is only looking out for their self-interest – but it never provides a solution other than to say society wouldn’t run if we were all suspicious of every stranger we interact with.
+It presents the difficulty of defaulting to trust – someone will decieve you who is only looking out for their self-interest – but it never provides a solution other than to say society wouldn’t run if we were all suspicious of every stranger we interact with.